Reconstructionist Roman religion: Modern era

 Some religious revivalists were also involved in occultism, Pythagoreanism, and Freemasonry, including figures like Amedeo Rocco Armentano, Arturo Reghini, and Giulio Parise.
 In 1914, Reghini published Imperialismo Pagano (Pagan Imperialism), claiming an unbroken initiatory lineage in Italy that linked ancient Roman religion to modern times, via historical figures such as Numa Pompilius, Virgil, Dante Alighieri, and Giuseppe Mazzini.

-The efforts to revive Roman cults aligned with the rise of the National Fascist Party, and several polytheists attempted to form alliances with fascism.
+Efforts to revive Roman cults coincided with the rise of the National Fascist Party, and several polytheists attempted to form alliances with fascism.
 However, the signing of the Lateran Treaty in 1929 by Benito Mussolini and Pope Pius XI left polytheists like Musmeci and Reghini disillusioned.
 Influenced by Reghini's work and the Ur Group, modern groups have emerged in Italy, including the Associazione Tradizionale Pietas (established in 2005) and the Roman Traditional Movement.

 The public appeal for pre-Christian Roman spirituality in the years following fascism was largely driven by Julius Evola.
 By the late 1960s, a renewed "operational" interest in pagan Roman traditions emerged from youth circles around Evola, particularly concerning the experience of the Gruppo di Ur.
 Evola's writings incorporated concepts from outside classical Roman religion, such as Buddhism, Hinduism, sexual magic, and private ritual nudity.
 This period saw the rise of the Gruppo dei Dioscuri in cities like Rome, Naples, and Messina, which published a series of four booklets, including titles such as L'Impeto della vera cultura and Rivoluzione Tradizionale e Sovversione, before fading from public view.